Articles

 Avoiding Content Duplication

-Avoid duplicating content between different language versions, which can negatively impact your search engine rankings.
+Content duplication across various language versions should be avoided because it creates negative effects on your website's search engine optimization results.
 Follow canonicity rules and keep your content unique in each language version.

 Monitoring and Analyzing the Results